jacksonhcnz/blog/_posts/2024-03-28-DaktylManuform.md

 I have ordered the left hand from PCBWay as a reason print to see what thats like.

 Still to go
--Printing base plates.
+- Printing base plates.
--Wiring up switches.
+- Wiring up switches.
--Purchasing micro controllers.
+- Purchasing micro controllers.
--Purchasing TRRS jacks and cable.
+- Purchasing TRRS jacks and cable.
--Installing key switches.
+- Installing key switches.